demon9709/devops_todolist_kubernetes_task_9_working_with_statefuset/INSTRUCTION.md

 **End-to-end validation is complete when:**
 - All pods are running
 - The Django app is accessible
-- The MySQL database is initialized and reachable from
+- The MySQL database is initialized and reachable from the app